adarsh2912/csv_translator/README.md

 ## Problem statement
 1.An API which enables users to upload the farmer list via a csv file and translates the data into supported languages(in this case supported languages are: Hindi, Marathi, Telugu and Punjabi).
-Sample list can be found in **tmp** folder above.
+Sample list can be found in **tmp** folder above.<br/>
 2. An API which allows us to retrieve all farmer data in the subset of languages specified above.